S-Soluel/S-Soluel/README.md

-- 👋 Hi, I’m @S-Soluel, better known as Samuel Solheim.
+- 👋 Hi, I’m Samuel Solheim and my tag on here is @S-Soluel.
 - 📚 Current sophomore data analytics and computer science major at Drake University.
 - 👀 I’m interested in enhancing my coding skills with the computer languages I already know, and working to learn other languages as well.
 - 🌱 I’m currently learning in Python, Java, R, and SAS.